How to Build an Emergency Fund as a Fresher

 4. Save Before You Spend

 A powerful habit for freshers is to pay yourself first.
 As soon as you get your salary, stipend, or pocket money, move a portion straight to your emergency fund before you start spending on anything else.
+This ensures you meet your savings goal every month, instead of saving whatever is left over, because usually, there’s nothing left!

 5. Avoid Lifestyle Traps

-It’s easy to fall into spending habits that drain your money without adding real value — like constant online shopping, frequent food delivery, or expensive weekend plans.
+It’s easy to fall into spending habits that drain your money without adding real value, like constant online shopping, frequent food delivery, or expensive weekend plans.
 These lifestyle traps can destroy your savings before you even notice.

 6. Grow the Fund Over Time